segmentrouting/srv6-labs/containerlab/frr/README.md

 sudo containerlab deploy -t frr.yml
 ```

+### Topology
+See topology diagram in *frr.yml*

+r1, r2, and r3 are eBGP peers with one another
+r4, r5, and r6 run ISIS and are in ASN 64512
+r2 and r4 are eBGP peers
+r3 and r5 are eBGP peers
+r7 is a CE node with r1 as its PE
+r8 is a CE node with r6 as its PE

 ### FRR VRFs
 VRFs must be added to FRR containers' underlying Linux per: https://docs.frrouting.org/en/latest/zebra.html#virtual-routing-and-forwarding